gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 ### Lecture 7: Name/Value pairs and objects

 **Name/Value pair**: a name which maps to a unique value.
 The name may be defined more than once, but only can have one value in any given **context**.
-That value can be also a new name/value pairs.
+That value can be also a new name/value pair.

-**Object**: a collection of name value pairs.
+**Object**: a collection of name-value pairs.
 The simplest definition when talking about Javascript.
 Don't think any more deeply of an object than this!

 ### Lecture 9: The global environment and the global object

 The base execution context is the global one.
-The thing that is accesible from anywhere in your code.
+The thing that is accessible from anywhere in your code.
 Javascript creates also the reserved word '**this**' and in the global context, this represents the window, the browser window, which also can be accessed with the reserved word 'window'.
-Each tab in the browser has its own execution context.
+Each tab in the browser has its execution context.

 When we say 'global', in Javascript means 'not inside a function'.
 Don't think any deeper than that.